k14s/design-docs/ytt/001-schemas/README.md

     pooled: true
   ```
   will allow the key `pooled` but will not guarantee its presence.
 This is useful when referencing the containing structure, such as #@ data.values.connection_options, in a template instead of the key directly: #@ data.values.connection_options.pooled.
 See more advanced examples below for more.

-## Sequence of events

-1. Extract defaults from the provided schemas
-1. Apply data values
-1. Overlay with type checks
-1. Perform validations on the final document (if there's a validation failure, record the error, short circuit to sibling/parent, and continue validation)

 ## Complex Examples